oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 *Numerous data definition languages are in use.
 JADN doesn't replace any of them, but serves as a Rosetta stone to facilitate translation among them.*

-The text in this section may all be replaced, but the following three sections (1.1, 1.2, and 1.3) are required for OASIS publications.
-Section 1.1 (IPR Policy) must not be changed by the TC.
-Section 1.2 (Terminology) may be modified to include other terminology-related information used in this specification.
-Section 1.3 (Normative References) should be modified to include additional references, as needed.
-Section 1.4 (Non-Normative References) is not required, but should be modified to include additional references, as needed.

-Here is a customized command line which will generate HTML from this markdown file (named jadn-v1.0-wd01.md):

-pandoc -f gfm -t html jadn-v1.0-wd01.md -c styles/markdown-styles-v1.7.css --toc --toc-depth=5 -s -o jadn-v1.0-wd01.html --metadata title="Specification for JSON Abstract Data Notation Version 1.0"

-We are currently using pandoc 2.6 from https://github.com/jgm/pandoc/releases/tag/2.6.

-This also requires the presence of a .css file containing the HTML styles (like styles/markdown-styles-v1.7.css).

-Note this command generates a Table of Contents (TOC) in HTML which is located at the top of the HTML document, and which requires additional editing in order to be published in the expected OASIS style.
-This editing will be handled by OASIS staff during publication.

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).